Heavy snow to push across Upper Midwest, bitter cold follows

 The National Weather Service reports blizzard conditions Sunday in parts of eastern North Dakota and northwestern Minnesota.
 Officials have issued a travel alert for north-central, northeastern and southeastern North Dakota due to snow and blowing snow.
 No travel is advised in south-central North Dakota due to freezing rain and snow.

-Milwaukee County Executive Chris Abele has declared a snow emergency for county employees.
-Milwaukee County courts and nonessential county services will be closed Monday.
-Milwaukee Public Schools also will be closed Monday.
+Milwaukee Public Schools and Minneapolis Public Schools also will be closed Monday.

 Chicago could see 6 inches of snow.